 People-Pleasing Is a Trauma Response—Here’s How to Heal It for Good

-But underneath that polished exterior was a different truth:
+But underneath that polished conditioned exterior was a different truth:

 And I had become very good at surviving and adapting to the world around me.

-I didn’t know it at the time but I had learned how to shape-shift—how to be who others needed me to be in order to feel safe and stay connected.
+I didn’t know it at the time but I had learned how to shape-shift so well—how to be who others needed me to be in order to feel safe and stay connected.
 I often times pushed my own needs way down.

-I grew up in an environment where emotions were big and unpredictable.
-One parent rarely attuned to me emotionally, while the other filled our space with control, volatility, or manipulation.
+I grew up in an environment where emotions were big and behavior was unpredictable.
+One parent didn’t know how to attune to me emotionally, while the other often filled our space with control, volatility or manipulation.
 My feelings had no room.
 My truth had no voice.
-So, I quieted my needs and tucked away my bigness and sensitivity.
+So, I quieted my needs and tucked away my sensitivity that was received as bigness.
 I became the “good one.”
 The attuned helper.
 The one who didn’t make waves.
 Instead, I learned to calm other people’s waves out of necessity.

 It wasn’t a personality trait.